vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 The mixing operation in the time domain is simply an analog multiplication of two signals: the RF modulated signal and a local oscillator (LO) signal.
 In the frequency domain, this is a convolution of the two signals.

-Let's say that the RF and LO signals are both cosines with angular frequencies wRF and wLO.
+Let's say that the RF and LO signals are both cosines with angular frequencies wRF and wLO (wLO < wRF).
 There is a good reason we use cosines, we will see why later.
 The multiplication of these cosines results in four distinct frequency products.
 The sum and difference between the two signals in the positive and negative frequency domains.
 This is the result of simple trigonometry when multiplying two cosines.

 The concept of negative frequency is confusing, and we will get to that in the next section.
 For now, just know that a real signal needs to have a positive and negative frequency component which are equal.
 In real life measurement, we just deal with positive frequencies and things are just fine.

 The modulated RF signal is not a pure cosine, and has some bandwidth associated with it.
 The process of mixing moves the whole spectrum of the RF signal to the new sum and difference frequencies.

 The components "upconverted" to higher frequencies are easily filtered out with a low pass filter.
 This just leaves the "downconverted" components are an IF frequency lower than the original signal.
+This is common in receivers.
+Instead, the high frequency components could be retained by appropriate filtering.
+Such upconverting mixers are common in transmitters.
+When only one of the two generated frequencies are retained, it is called a Single Side-Band (SSB) mixer.

 In practice, the frequency translation looks something like the figure below.
 The negative frequency components are shown with a line fill to distinguish them from the positive frequency components.